-The amounts that you specify on your enrollment form will go into your Health Care and/or Dependent Day Care Account(s).
-During the year, as you have eligible health care or dependent day care expenses, you can reimburse yourself with money from your FSAs.
+The amounts that you specify during enrollment will go into your Health Care and/or Dependent Day Care Account(s).
+During the year, as you have eligible health care or dependent day care expenses, you can use money from your FSAs to pay the expenses or to reimburse yourself.
 You earn no interest on the money in your FSAs.